International Agency for Research on Cancer: History

 The first IARC Director was John Higginson (1966–1981), who was followed by Lorenzo Tomatis (1982–1993), Paul Kleihues (1994–2003), Peter Boyle (2004–2008), Christopher Wild (2009–2018) and Elisabete Weiderpass (2019–present).

 Monographs

 In 1970, after IARC received numerous requests for lists of known and suspected human carcinogens, its advisory committee recommended that expert groups prepare a compendium on carcinogenic chemicals, which began publishing the IARC Monographs series with this aim in mind.

-IARC identifies carcinogenic hazard based on qualitative assessment of animal and human evidence.
+IARC identifies carcinogenic hazards based on qualitative assessment of animal and human evidence.
 The IARC Working Groups classify agents, mixtures and exposures into one of five categories.
 The categorization is a matter of scientific judgement that reflects the strength of evidence derived from studies in humans, experimental animals and other relevant data.
 The classification is based only on the strength of evidence for carcinogenicity, not on the relative increase of cancer risk due to exposure, or on the amount of agent exposure necessary to cause cancer.